src-d/lookout/sdk/README.md

 # Lookout Analyzer SDK

-An analyzer should implement [gRPC service](https://github.com/src-d/lookout/tree/master/pb/service_analyzer.proto) to receive events from the server.
+An analyzer is a gRPC server, that implements [Analyzer service](https://github.com/src-d/lookout/tree/master/pb/service_analyzer.proto) to receive events from the server.

-It also should use gRPC client for [data service](https://github.com/src-d/lookout/tree/master/pb/service_data.proto) to get content or UAST of the changes.
+An analyzer should use gRPC client to access [Data service](https://github.com/src-d/lookout/tree/master/pb/service_data.proto) to get content or UAST of the changes.

 All `.proto` files are located in [/pb](https://github.com/src-d/lookout/tree/master/pb) directory.